software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 13
 >
 > Organize a Daily Scrum event at least once a week during each Sprint.
+Scheduling a Daily Scrum meeting at least two days before the end of the Sprint is probably a good idea.

 {: .important-title }